John Archibald Wheeler: Early life and education

-Wheeler was born in Jacksonville, Florida on July 9, 1911, to librarians Joseph Lewis Wheeler and Mabel Archibald (Archie) Wheeler.
-He was the oldest of four children, having two younger brothers, Joseph and Robert, and a younger sister, Mary.
-Joseph earned a PhD from Brown University and a Master of Library Science from Columbia University.
-Robert earned a PhD in geology from Harvard University and worked as a geologist for oil companies and several colleges.
-Mary studied library science at the University of Denver and became a librarian.
+Wheeler was born in Jacksonville, Florida, on July 9, 1911, to librarians Joseph L. Wheeler and Mabel Archibald (Archie) Wheeler.
+He was the oldest of four children.
+His brother Joseph earned a PhD from Brown University and a Master of Library Science from Columbia University.
+His brother Robert earned a PhD in geology from Harvard University and worked as a geologist for oil companies and several colleges.
+His sister Mary studied library science at the University of Denver and became a librarian.
 They grew up in Youngstown, Ohio, but spent a year in 1921 to 1922 on a farm in Benson, Vermont, where Wheeler attended a one-room school.
-After they returned to Youngstown he attended Rayen High School.
+When they returned to Youngstown he attended Rayen High School.

-After graduating from the Baltimore City College high school in 1926, Wheeler entered Johns Hopkins University with a scholarship from the state of Maryland.
+After graduating from Baltimore City College high school in 1926, Wheeler entered Johns Hopkins University with a scholarship from the state of Maryland.
 He published his first scientific paper in 1930, as part of a summer job at the National Bureau of Standards.
 He earned his doctorate in 1933.
 His dissertation research work, carried out under the supervision of Karl Herzfeld, was on the "Theory of the Dispersion and Absorption of Helium".
 He received a National Research Council fellowship, which he used to study under Gregory Breit at New York University in 1933 and 1934, and then in Copenhagen under Niels Bohr in 1934 and 1935.
-In a 1934 paper, Breit and Wheeler introduced the Breit–Wheeler process, a mechanism by which photons can be potentially transformed into matter in the form of electron-positron pairs.
+In a 1934 paper, Breit and Wheeler introduced the Breit–Wheeler process, a mechanism by which photons can be potentially transformed into matter in the form of electron–positron pairs.

 Early career

-The University of North Carolina at Chapel Hill made Wheeler an associate professor in 1937, but he wanted to be able to work more closely with the experts in particle physics.
+The University of North Carolina at Chapel Hill made Wheeler an associate professor in 1937, but he wanted to be able to work more closely with experts in particle physics.
 He turned down an offer in 1938 of an associate professorship at Johns Hopkins University in favor of an assistant professorship at Princeton University.
 Although it was a lesser position, he felt that Princeton, which was building up its physics department, was a better career choice.
-He remained a member of the faculty there until 1976.
+He remained a member of its faculty until 1976.

-In a 1937 paper "On the Mathematical Description of Light Nuclei by the Method of Resonating Group Structure", Wheeler introduced the S-matrix – short for scattering matrix – "a unitary matrix of coefficients connecting the asymptotic behavior of an arbitrary particular solution [of the integral equations] with that of solutions of a standard form".
-Werner Heisenberg subsequently developed the idea of the S-matrix in the 1940s.
-Due to the problematic divergences present in quantum field theory at that time, Heisenberg was motivated to isolate the essential features of the theory that would not be affected by future changes as the theory developed.
-In doing so he was led to introduce a unitary "characteristic" S-matrix, which became an important tool in particle physics.
+In his 1937 paper "On the Mathematical Description of Light Nuclei by the Method of Resonating Group Structure", Wheeler introduced the S-matrix—short for scattering matrix—"a unitary matrix of coefficients connecting the asymptotic behavior of an arbitrary particular solution [of the integral equations] with that of solutions of a standard form".
+Wheeler did not pursue this idea, but in the 1940s Werner Heisenberg developed the idea of the S-matrix into an important tool in elementary particle physics.